List of The Neverending Story characters: The Four Heroes

 The Four Heroes are swordsmen who appear in the second half of the novel, said to be the bravest and strongest warriors in all of Fantastica, who participate in a tournament in the Silver City of Amarganth.
 One is identified as Hero Hynreck (or Huunreck), who is infatuated with Princess Oglamar; the other three, Hykrion, Hysbald and Hydorn, accompany Bastian on his journey and swear allegiance to him.
 They are often portrayed as cheerful beings, but when Bastian decides to make himself an emperor, they get drunk and become useless.
 They survive the battle against Atreyu's rebellion but lose track of Bastian, and go their separate ways to look for him.

 The Four Heroes ultimately do not appear in the film adaptations of the novel.
-Hykrion, Hysbald and Hero Hynreck appear separately in episodes of the Tales from The Neverending Story television series; "The Gift of the Name", "Home Sweet Home", "Badge of Courage" and "Deus Ex Machina".
+Hykrion, Hysbald and Hynreck appear separately in episodes of the Tales from The Neverending Story television series: "The Gift of the Name", "Home Sweet Home", "Badge of Courage" and "Deus Ex Machina".
+They are portrayed by Jasson Finney, Fernando Chien, and Marcel Jeannin, respectively.

 Ilwan

-Ilwan (Iluan) is a blue genie with a bird's beak in place of his nose and mouth.
+Ilwan (German: Iluan) is a blue genie with a bird's beak in place of his nose and mouth.
 Ilwan appeared in the novel where he became one of Bastian's closest servants but was killed during the battle for the Ivory Tower.